KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Zags is the co-founder and CTO of Zagaran, Inc. a software consultancy.
 He has used Django extensively and has seen a lot of use cases, including unexpected ones.

+Some scenarios covered in his talk
+* Django and frontend frameworks
+* Django and multi-service architectures
+* Django and other databases- Django's ORM is pluggable
+* Django and worker environments
+* Inheriting an ecosystem- the Stranger Fig Pattern, transitioning a Python service to Django, using Django patterns outside of Django

 Django's greatest strength: boilerplate reduction.
 Django provides the generic code.
 You can write the code specific to your app.

 Django's most powerful feature: the ORM

 Zags warned that looking at StackOverflow tags data, Django appears to be losing popularity to Next.js.
 This could be because Django is well-documented and stable.